1 Models and meaning

 Out-of-sample prediction and forecasting aim to predict future or unseen data points based on a model fit on existing data.
 This is particularly challenging due to the need to ensure that our model does not overfit the data and generalizes well.4 Furthermore, out-of-sample prediction imposes additional requirements on the stability of the data distribution, and on the absence of changes in exogenous factors between the training sample and the target data.

-Out-of-sample prediction is not the main focus of this book, but ?sec-conformal presents a case study on conformal prediction, a flexible strategy to make predictions and build intervals that will cover a specified proportion of out-of-sample observations.
+Out-of-sample prediction is not the main focus of this book, but Section 14.4 presents a case study on conformal prediction, a flexible strategy to make predictions and build intervals that will cover a specified proportion of out-of-sample observations.

 1.2 What is your estimand?